vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 6 SvT 10.1125–26.
 Cf. Mataṅga 1.8.79–81.

 7 In Niśvāsamukha Pat.ala 4 the text deals with the Atimārga.
 My treatment of this intricate subject in the original publication of 2000 was based on a letter by Alexis Sanderson (Oxford) to the author (21–7–’97), in which he generously placed at my disposal a preliminary edition of a portion of this text with an elaborate apparatus of testimonia.
-Since then much progress has been made in the edition and study of the Niśvāsatattvasam. hitā corpus, and a critical edition of the three oldest S¯utras of this corpus—the M¯ula, Uttara, and Naya—made by Dominic Goodall and others (including Alexis Sanderson), was published in Pondich´ery in 2015.
+Since then much progress has been made in the edition and study of the Niśvāsatattvasam. hitā corpus, and a critical edition of the three oldest Sūtras of this corpus—the Mūla, Uttara, and Naya—made by Dominic Goodall and others (including Alexis Sanderson), was published in Pondich´ery in 2015.
 For further details I refer to the Prolegomena of this editioṇFor an assessment see Bakker 2018.
 See also Kafle 2015 for a critical edition of the Niśvāsamukha.

 8 Ks.emarāja ad SvT 10.1127ab.
-Ks.emarāja adds that the Srīp¯urvaśāstra ´ (i.e. Mālinīvija yottaratantra 5.28–29) speaks of only eight deities (īśvarās.t.a) in the Māyātattva that form a man. ḍala of the size of a thumb, the first one of them being Mahādeva.
+Ks.emarāja adds that the Srīpūrvaśāstra ´ (i.e. Mālinīvija yottaratantra 5.28–29) speaks of only eight deities (īśvarās.t.a) in the Māyātattva that form a man. ḍala of the size of a thumb, the first one of them being Mahādeva.
 Mata˙nga 1.8.83–85:

 etebhyo ’dhah. sam. sthito granthir durbhedyaś cātivistr.tah. |